The Value of School Gardens

 • Invite parents and community gardeners to help out.
 You don't have to do it all.

-• Be sure to organize ahead of time for volunteers (usually one student's family per week, depending on the size of the garden) to come in over the summer months to water and weed the garden.
+• Be sure to organize ahead of time for volunteers (usually a different staff member or one student's family per week, depending on the size of the garden) to come in over the summer months to water and weed the garden.
 In some schools, the volunteers take half of whatever is ripe during their week to the local food bank, and take the rest home as a thank you.

 • Watch to see if gardening "vocabulary" seeps into usage amongst your students and colleagues.
 The organic language of gardening is so much "greener" and more life-affirming than the techno language of computers.